April 15, 2020

 Assisting families and friends with loss is our privilege and honor as funeral directors.
 Given the reality of the COVID-19 pandemic, it is important to know that funeral directors throughout Kansas are taking precautions to limit exposure to the coronavirus.
 We are still operating 24 hours a day, seven days a week making certain that those entrusted to our care and the families we serve are receiving uninterrupted service and attention, regardless of the cause of death.

 In the last days and weeks, the Kansas Funeral Directors Association has been in regular contact with numerous state and federal agencies, including the Centers for Disease Control and the Kansas Department of Public Health, ensuring that the information we receive is as current as possible.
 Hornung Family Funeral Home is in regular contact with the National Funeral Directors Association which is helping us to ensure that public welfare is a primary concern.
 In addition, as part of our license renewal, we participate in public health and safety training.
 As health officials have indicated, one way to limit the spread of the COVID-19 virus is through limiting public gatherings.
-As of March 12, 2020, the CDC has limited gathers to 50 people or less for the next eight weeks.
-At 4:00PM, today it was announced through the Kansas Funeral Directors Associations obtaining Gov. Kelly’s written executive order 20-04, “that memorials, funerals, and religious ceremonies are exempt from this rule.”
+As of April 13, 2020, the CDC and Gov. Kelly have limited gathers to 10 people or less for the next eight weeks including funerals, visitations, and memorials.

 Our sympathies go out to anyone who has the additional burden of grief and loss during this time, and we are here to guide each family with their particular needs on an individual basis.
 We encourage bereaved families to work with us to create meaningful services that fall within the governor’s emergency order to limiting large public gatherings.